This post might have affiliate links, please check out my full disclosure policy.

 - 1 1/2 cups chocolate chunks or chips

-- In the bowl of an electric mixer fitted with the paddle attachment, add the butter and sugars and mix on low-medium until smooth.
-Do not overmix or the cookies will spread more than they should.
+- In the bowl of a hand or stand mixer fitted with the paddle attachment, add the 1 cup butter, 1 cup brown sugar, and 1/2 cup granulated sugar and mix on low-medium speed until smooth.
+About 2 minutes.

-- Add in the whole egg and then the yolk, and mix.
+- Add in the whole egg and then the yolk, and mix again.

-- Add in ground coffee, vanilla, and brewed coffee, mix on low to combine.
+- Add in the 2- 3 tsp ground coffee, 1 tsp vanilla extract, and 2 tsp brewed coffee, and mix on low to combine.
+About 30 seconds.

-- Turn the mixer off and add in the flour, baking powder, baking soda and salt and then turn the mixer on low moving up to medium speed as the dry ingredients incorporate into the wet.
+- Turn the mixer off and add in the 2.5 cups flour, 1 tsp baking powder, 1/2 tsp baking soda, and 1/4 tsp salt.
+Turn the mixer on low moving up to medium speed as the dry ingredients incorporate into the wet.

 - If you want more coffee flavor use 1/2 teaspoon vanilla and an extra 1/2 teaspoon brewed coffee or sub the vanilla extract for coffee extract.